skggm/skggm/_pages/skggm-writeup.md

 </div>
 <br> -->

-A naive network model for the above example observations could be to say that if two variables are correlated, then the two nodes are connected by an edge but not otherwise.
+A simple model to infer network between $$p$$ variables is a correlational network.
+In this case, if two variables are correlated, then the corresponding nodes are connected by an edge but not otherwise.
 Thus the absence of an edge between two nodes indicates the absence of a correlation between them.
 Unfortunately, as shown in Figure, such pairwise correlations could be spuriously induced by shared _common causes_.

 <img style="margin: 0 auto;display: block;" src="assets/skggm_graphics_spurious_correlation.png" width="200" />